oivie/oivie/README.md

 # 💫 About Me:

+As a Full-Stack Developer, I specialize in the MERN stack (MongoDB, Express, React, Node.js) with deep expertise in AI, machine learning, and data analytics.
+My skill set includes developing predictive models, analyzing complex datasets, and leveraging Web3 technologies like Solana and Next.js to create intelligent, data-driven applications.

 🌱👨‍💻 Check my Portfolio [https://elena-p.vercel.app/](https://elena-p.vercel.app/)<br>⚡ Fun fact: I have a deep passion for video gaming, coding, crafting, exploring new places, and indulging in good books.<br><br>

 ## 🌐 Socials: